gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

-4. Issue 2 will be partially addressed in this specification through periodic rekeying to prevent replay to inject data and affect availability, but that is based on SCTP implementation correctly suppressing replayed packets.
+4. Issue 2 will be partially addressed in this specification through periodic rekeying to prevent replay to inject data and affect availability, but that is based on SCTP implementation correctly handling replayed packets.
 SCTP-AUTH issues mitigated  and having a periodic rekeying is a condicio sine qua non (indispensable condition) for this document to provide a working solution.